JeppeKlitgaard/02689-Advanced-Numerical-Methods/assignment_1/report/main.typ

 As a consequence of the periodic nature of the Fourier expansion, we find that any reconstruction in such a basis will have the property $u(0) = u(2π)$.

-We recall the Fourier series:
+=== Closed-Form Lagrange Polynomial Derivation

+We seek to derive a closed-form solution for the Lagrange polynomials using a nodal expansion of the discrete trigonometric polynomial by first recalling the Fourier series:
 $
 f(x) = sum_(-∞)^∞ c_n e^(i n x) wider x ∈ [0, 2π]
 $ <eq:fourier_series>